fuyuncat/rquery/README.md

    - atan2(x, y) : Normal function.
 Returns the principal value of the arc tangent of y/x, expressed in radians.<br />
    - atanh(x) : Normal function.
 Returns the area hyperbolic tangent of x.<br />
    - cbrt(x) : Normal function.
 Returns the cubic root of x.<br />
+   - ceil(num) : Normal function.
+Get the ceil integer number of a given float number.<br />
-   - coypsign(x, y) : Normal function.
+   - copysign(x, y) : Normal function.
 Returns a value with the magnitude of x and the sign of y.<br />
    - cos(x) : Normal function.
 Returns the cosine of an angle of x radians.<br />
    - cosh(x) : Normal function.
 Returns the hyperbolic cosine of x.<br />
    - erf(x) : Normal function.
 Returns the error function value for x.<br />
    - exp(x) : Normal function.
 Returns the base-e exponential function of x, which is e raised to the power x: ex.<br />
    - exp2(x) : Normal function.
 Returns the base-2 exponential function of x, which is 2 raised to the power x: 2x.<br />
+   - floor(num) : Normal function.
+Get the floor integer number of a given float number.<br />
-   - fma(x) : Normal function.
+   - fma(x,y,z) : Normal function.
 Returns x*y+z.<br />
    - fmod(numer, denom) : Normal function.
 Returns the floating-point remainder of numer/denom (rounded towards zero), fmod = numer - tquot * denom, Where tquot is the truncated (i.e., rounded towards zero) result of: numer/denom.<br />
    - fpclassify(x,y,z) : Normal function.
 Returns a value of type of x.
-INFINITE: Positive or negative infinity (overflow), NAN: Not-A-Number, ZERO: Value of zero, SUBNORMAL: Sub-normal value (underflow), NORMAL: Normal value (none of the above), <br />
+INFINITE: Positive or negative infinity (overflow), NAN: Not-A-Number, ZERO: Value of zero, SUBNORMAL: Sub-normal value (underflow), NORMAL: Normal value (none of the above). <br />
    - hypot(x, y) : Normal function.
 Returns the hypotenuse of a right-angled triangle whose legs are x and y.<br />
    - ilogb(x) : Normal function.
 Returns the integral part of the logarithm of |x|, using FLT_RADIX as base for the logarithm.<br />
    - isfinite(x) : Normal function.
 Returns a non-zero value (true) if x is finite; and zero (false) otherwise.<br />
    - isinf(x) : Normal function.
 Returns a non-zero value (true) if x is an infinity; and zero (false) otherwise.<br />
    - isnormal(x) : Normal function.
 Returns a non-zero value (true) if x is normal; and zero (false) otherwise.<br />
    - lgamma(x) : Normal function.
 Returns the natural logarithm of the absolute value of the gamma function of x.<br />
+   - log(num) : Normal function.
+Returns the natural logarithm of x.<br />
    - log10(x) : Normal function.
 Returns the common (base-10) logarithm of x.<br />
    - log2(x) : Normal function.
 Returns the binary (base-2) logarithm of x.<br />
+   - mod(num,div) : Normal function.
+Get the mod of a number.<br />
+   - pi() : Normal function.
+Returns the value of PI.<br />
    - pow(base, exponent) : Normal function.
 Returns base raised to the power exponent. <br />
    - remainder(numer, denom) : Normal function.
 Returns the floating-point remainder of numer/denom (rounded to nearest): remainder = numer - rquot * denom, Where rquot is the result of: numer/denom, rounded toward the nearest integral value (with halfway cases rounded toward the even number).<br />
+   - random([min,][max]) : Normal function.
+Generate a random integer.
+If no parameter provided, the range is from 1 to 100.
+Providing one parameter means rang from 1 to max.<br />
+   - round(num,scale) : Normal function.
+Round a given float number.<br />
-   - scalbln(x) : Normal function.
+   - scalbln(x, n) : Normal function.
 Scales x by FLT_RADIX raised to the power of n, returning the result of computing: scalbn(x,n) = x * FLT_RADIX^n<br />
    - scalbn(x) : Normal function.
 Scales x by FLT_RADIX raised to the power of n, returning the same as: scalbn(x,n) = x * FLT_RADIX^n<br />
    - sin(x) : Normal function.
 Returns the sine of an angle of x radians.<br />
    - sinh(x) : Normal function.
 Returns the hyperbolic sine of x.<br />